Glasgow-ICG/open-optical-gating/README.md

 `python -m open_optical_gating.cli.websocket_optical_gater optical_gating_data/example_data_settings.json`
 `python -m open_optical_gating.cli.websocket_example_client optical_gating_data/example_data_settings.json`

-This will perform a run similar to that with file_optical_gater, but with frames being sent from the client, synchronization analysis being performed on the server, and triggers being received back by the client (which plots a crude graph at the end).
+This will perform a run similar to that with `file_optical_gater`, but with frames being sent from the client, synchronization analysis being performed on the server, and triggers being received back by the client (which plots a crude graph at the end).

 ## For developers - pip installation of source code

 Instead of the standard `pip install` command given above, run the following command from the directory where you want the source tree to be generated:

-`python -mpip install --src "." -e git+https://github.com/Glasgow-ICG/open-optical-gating.git@main#egg=open-optical-gating`
+`python -m pip install --src "." -e git+https://github.com/Glasgow-ICG/open-optical-gating.git@main#egg=open-optical-gating`

 ### Tests for developers